Safest Teeth Whiteners

 Baking soda is mildly abrasive and effectively removes surface stains from the teeth.

 Many commercial toothpastes contain baking soda.
-It is often used in at-home teeth whitening as a simple paste made of just baking soda and water.
+It is often used in at-home teeth whitening as a simple baking soda and water paste.

 Baking soda can be found in many types of toothpaste.
 It is used because it can neutralize acids in the mouth and remove surface stains.

-Baking soda is recognized as safe by the U.S. Food and Drug Administration.
+Baking soda is recognized as safe by the FDA.

 Most users see less plaque and, in turn, whiter-looking teeth after approximately four weeks of consistent use of baking soda toothpaste.

 Baking soda toothpaste is safe to use twice daily.
-However, people with sensitive teeth should gradually increase their use of baking soda toothpaste.
+However, people with sensitive teeth should gradually increase their use of baking soda toothpaste if they feel sensitivity.

 Some dentists and researchers caution against the overuse of baking soda toothpaste.
-In some cases, the use of baking soda can cause microfractures and scratches in the tooth enamel.
+In some cases, using baking soda can cause microfractures and scratches in the tooth enamel.

-This weakens your tooth enamel's structure.
-Weakened enamel may make teeth more susceptible to staining and make them more yellow and brittle over time.6,7
+Microfractures and scratches weaken your tooth enamel's structure.
+Weakened enamel may make teeth more susceptible to staining and make them more yellow and brittle over time.6, 7

 Baking soda toothpaste offers many positive benefits to users.